 Ask an Art Book Editor: How to Get Published

 You’re a creative person and you’re sitting on a pretty great book idea.
 So how do you get it out of your head and into the world?
-Editor Bridget Watson Payne has been helping authors do just that for over 10 years, and now she wants to help you.
-Email your toughest editorial questions to email@example.com and they could be answered in the next column.
+Executive Editor of Art Publishing, Bridget Watson Payne, has been helping authors do just that for over 10 years, and now she wants to help you.

 A lot of people who are already well-known seem to get book deals.
 Do you have to be famous to pitch something to Chronicle?